-The District recognizes a lease receivable and a deferred inflow of resources in the government-wide and governmental fund financial statements.
-At the commencement of a lease, the District initially measures the lease receivable at the present value of payments expected to be received during the lease term.
-Subsequently, the lease receivable is reduced by the principal portion of lease payments received.
-The deferred inflow of resources is initially measured as the initial amount of the lease receivable, adjusted for lease payments received at or before the lease commencement date.
-Subsequently, the deferred inflow of resources is recognized as revenue over the life of the lease term.
+The District recognizes a subscription liability and an intangible right-to-use subscription IT asset (subscription IT asset) in the government-wide financial statements.
+At the commencement of the subscription term, the District measures the subscription liability at the present value of payments expected to be made during the subscription term.
+Subsequently, the subscription liability is reduced by the principal portion of subscription payments made.
+The subscription IT asset is initially measured as the initial amount of the subscription liability, plus certain initial implementation costs.
+Subsequently, the subscription IT asset is amortized on a straight-line basis over shorter of the subscription term or useful life of the underlying asset.
+The amortization period varies from 2 to 3 years.